theodi/BDNS/BDNS_Governance_model.md

 *   **Mailing list**.
 The community group has a public mailing list which can be used to contact all current members of the group.
 We use this list for key announcements and co-ordinating events.
 Archives of the mailing-list are public.
 *   **Regular teleconference**.
-We hold monthly (TBC) open video calls to provide updates on progress and to help discuss key issues.
-The calls are recorded or minuted, and minutes/recordings are published as a record of our discussions and to allow others to monitor progress.
-The calendar of meetings is available online [TBA] and can be imported into your calendar.
+Active members of the community group meet frequently (currently: weekly)to discuss progress on the documents and issues.
+Decisions made during the meeting will be documented in Github issues or commit messages, and may also be posted on the public mailing-list.
+We also hold monthly open video calls to provide updates on progress and to help discuss key issues.
+Dates and logistics of the next call, as well as notes or minutes of previous calls, will be posted on the public mailing-list.
 *   **Github**.
 We use github to manage our working documents and as an issue tracker.
 The issue tracker for each specification is clearly linked at the top of the document.
 *   **Google Documents**.
 We occasionally use google documents to help to collaborate on additional best practice guidance or documentation.
 Documents are always made openly available for anyone to view and/or comment.
 Documents are shared via the mailing list.
 *   **Blog**.
-For key milestones we publish short blog posts [Location TBD].
+For key milestones we publish short blog posts on the [W3C Community Group blog](https://www.w3.org/community/bdns/).

 Over time we may use additional tools and website to help publish additional tutorials and other supporting documentation.